 A futuristic game show where contestants risk their lives all for the thrill of the television audience.

 In 1987 Arnold Schwarzenegger had established himself as the goto action hero icon of the period.

 The muscles, the accent, the one-liners; they all created a screen persona that drew millions of fans to watch Arnold in some of the most popular action films of the period.

-The best of Arnold’s outings were the ones that were able to use his talents to match the material, the films that were more polished, they had a higher degree of quality and they eventually would become action classics (The Terminator, Predator, Total Recall…..and I think I would throw Commando on this list too).
+The best of Arnold’s outings were the ones that were able to use his talents to match the material.
+His films that were more polished, that had a higher degree of quality and the ones that would eventually become action classics (The Terminator, Predator, Total Recall…..and I think I would throw Commando on this list too).

 Lesser Arnold efforts were more B-level productions that despite having Arnold really didn’t leave much of an impression and were mainly forgotten.
 Red Heat – Arnold as a Russian teamed with Jim Belushi.
 Don’t recall much more than that.
 Raw Deal – I don’t remember anything about that one.
 I think Arnold had his hair slicked back in it though.